-Remove this wire from the AC blower relay.
-Lengthen this wire so that it can connect to one side of the 40-amp relay. (blue arrow).
-Connect the other relay connection to the post on the AC relay that the brown/white wire came off. (red arrow)
+(Photograph below) Remove this wire from the AC blower relay.
+Lengthen this wire so that it can connect to one side of the 40-amp relay. (yellow arrow).
+Connect the other relay connection to the post on the AC relay that the brown/white wire came off. (green arrow).

 Crimp or solder the correct spade connections to the wires and attach to the relay.
 Note: The wire must be at least the same size and rating at the original brown/white wire.
 It must be rated for a minimum of 30 amps US.

-I made a small bracket and mounted the relay below the fuse panel.
-This relay, normally off, will cut all power to the main A/C relay.
+(Photograph below) I made a small bracket and mounted the relay below the fuse panel. (yellow arrow) This relay, normally off, will cut all power to the main A/C relay.
 It will be activated by a separate switch mounted on the dashboard.
 Note new fuse panel (green arrow).

-Each switch has it's own indicator light that is activated whenever any of the switches are turned on. (red arrow)
+Each switch has its own indicator light that is activated whenever any of the switches are turned on. (light blue arrows photograph below).

 This project is completed, however it's a temporary project.
 For owners of old vintage cars the work is never done.
-The search for the defective diode fails, it will become a permanent project.
+The search for the failed diodes continues.